openstack/puppet-ironic/README.md

 **What the ironic module affects:**

-* [Ironic](https://wiki.openstack.org/wiki/Ironic), the baremetal service for Openstack.
+* [Ironic](https://wiki.openstack.org/wiki/Ironic), the baremetal service for OpenStack.

 ### Installing Ironic